urbit/docs/tutorials/arvo/cli-tutorial.md

 ++  on-arvo   on-arvo:def
 ++  on-fail   on-fail:def
 ```
-These are boilerplate Gall app arms using the minimum implementation found in `def`.
+These are minimalist Gall app arm implementations using the default behavior found in `def`.

-Here begins the implementations of the additional arms required by the
+Here begins the implementation of the additional arms required by the
 `(shoe:shoe command)` interface.
 ```hoon
 ++  command-parser